Jonathan2251/lbd/_sources/install.rst.txt

    :local:
    :depth: 4

-Cpu0 example code, lbdex, can be found at near left bottom of this web site.
+Cpu0 example code, lbdex, can be found near left bottom of this web site.
 Or here http://jonathan2251.github.io/lbd/lbdex.tar.gz.

-In this chapter, we will run through how to set up LLVM using if you are using Mac OS X or Linux.
-For information on using ``cmake`` to build LLVM, please refer to the "Building LLVM with CMake" [#llvm-cmake]_ documentation for further information.
+For information in using ``cmake`` to build LLVM, please refer to the "Building LLVM with CMake" [#llvm-cmake]_ documentation for further information.

-We will install two llvm directories in this chapter.
+We install two llvm directories in this chapter.
 One is the directory ~/llvm/release/ which contains the clang and clang++ compiler we will use to translate the C/C++ input file into llvm IR.
 The other is the directory ~/llvm/test/ which contains our cpu0 backend